paytrail/documentation/CONTRIBUTING.md

 To build the project locally, you either need **Hugo** or **Docker** to be installed.
 In this section, we document the Docker usage.
 If necessary, read the official [Hugo documentation][hugodocs] for getting started without Docker.

 Fork and clone the project from GitHub.
-Current theme is included in the project as a sub-module which must be fetched as well.
+Current theme is included in the project as a sub-module which must be retrieved as well.

 ```sh
 # Replace the <USERNAME> with your GitHub account name after forking.